jedwardsmith/word-GPT-Plus/README.md

 2. Follow the [Sideload add-in](#sideload-add-in) instructions below to install the add-in.

-#### docker
+#### Docker

-You can also use docker to run the service, first docker pull the image, then run the container.
+You can also use Docker to run the service, first `docker pull` the image, then run the container.

 ```bash
 docker pull kuingsmile/word-gpt-plus